 Mrs. Dalloway said she would buy the flowers herself. -Mrs. Dalloway, opening line

-Correct Answer: A. Free indirect discourse
+Correct Answer: E. Free indirect discourse

 Explanation: This opening line demonstrates free indirect discourse, blending third-person narration with the character's consciousness.
 It sets up the novel's signature style of moving fluidly between external events and internal thoughts.